shobrook/syntaxis/README.md

 $ pip install saplings
 ```

-## Getting Started
+## Usage

-Import the `Saplings` object and initialize it with the root node of an AST (you'll need the `ast` module for this).
+Using `saplings` takes only two steps.
+First, convert your input program into an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) –– you'll need to import the `ast` module for this.
+Then, import the `Saplings` object and initialize it with the root node of the AST.

 ```python
 import ast